-Answer: In fact, the effect of beam energy will have a Q^2 -dependent effect on the measured asymmetry.
+In fact, the effect of beam energy difference between e^+ and e^- runs will have a Q^2 -dependent effect on the measured asymmetry.
 Fortunately, this dependence can be calculated precisely if the beam energy difference is known.
-Similarly, it is prudent to identify, understand, and measure all systematic effects that can introduce kinematic dependence of the asymmetry and correct for it.
-We have discussed a few such effects in the answers above and we welcome everyone to make further suggestions for possible sources.
+Similarly, it is prudent to identify, understand, and measure all systematic effects that can introduce kinematic dependence of the asymmetry and correct for them.
+We have discussed a few such effects in the proposal and our answers above and we welcome everyone to make further suggestions for possible sources.

-3 Progress since May 24th Submission
+3 Progress Since May 24th Submission